Beyond the Bike 2015/16 - Bamboo with a View.

 Stunning Hong Kong trail hiking.

 Our little group of cyclists met early one Saturday morning.
-We were joined by Paul, a BA cabincrew member who also goes by the name of !.
+We were joined by Paul, a BA cabincrew member who also goes by the name of Madtraveller.
+He has riden his Brompton over 30,000 miles in nearly 75 countries, making some great videos in the process, including one of Beyond the Bike in HK!.
 He arrived with 2 of the legendary folding bikes.
 Along with one kindly lent from local dealer Flying Ball, we had 3 Bromptons, the tandem, a road bike which had never been ridden before and two super road bikes with experienced cyclists who looked us the rest of us and wondered what they were letting themselves in for.
 Oh the irony!
 Within 15 minutes Barney’s handlebar had snapped, so off he went home.
 An hour later David got not one but two punctures, so off he went home.
 The super-duper road bikes were out of the ride!
 It wasn’t all clear yet as Isabelle went flying over her handlebars but bravely got back on the bike again.

 Literally blood, sweat and tears were shed on our 10,000km ride.